 The CCBHC is responsible for ensuring outpatient primary care screening and monitoring of key health indicators and health risks are received timely, whether provided directly or through a DCO.

-The CCBHC’s Medical Director shall establish protocols and ensure ongoing primary care monitoring as clinically indicated for the individual.
+The CCBHC’s medical director shall establish protocols and ensure ongoing primary care monitoring as clinically indicated for the individual.
 Monitoring shall include:

 ensuring individuals have access to primary care services;